D12922007/NTU_ADL_Team11_Final/README.md

 ## Final_Project

-This is a PyTorch implementation of Bible Chatbot with Visulize Image Generation Model.
+This is a PyTorch implementation of Chinese Bible Chatbot with Visulize Image Generation Model.

 ### Description